ycrc/ycrc.github.io/docs/index.md

 ## Acknowledge the YCRC

-When publishing work performed on a YCRC cluster or with assistance from YCRC staff, we would greatly appreciated it if you would place an acknowledgment in your publication.
-If you would like to acknowledge specific individuals who you worked with, that would also be appreciated.
-A list of YCRC staff can found on our <a href="https://research.computing.yale.edu/about/staff">Staff page</a>.
-We include some example text below.
+If publishing work performed on a YCRC cluster or with assistance from YCRC staff, we greatly appreciate acknowledgement of our staff and computing time in your publication.
+A list of YCRC staff can be found on our [Staff page](https://research.computing.yale.edu/about/staff), and the clusters are summarized on our [HPC Resources page](/clusters-at-yale/clusters).
+Example acknowledgement below:

-> We thank the Yale Center for Research Computing for guidance and use of the research computing infrastructure, specifically assistance from [YCRC staff member name(s)].
+> We thank the Yale Center for Research Computing, specifically [YCRC staff member name(s)], for guidance and assistance in computation run on the [cluster name here] cluster.